New Zealand commemorates Anzac Day 2022

-Anzac Day is being commemorated by New Zealanders around the country today.
+Anzac Day has been commemorated by New Zealanders around the country on Monday.

 Members of the public were able to go along to Dawn Services but there won’t be any parades due to the pandemic.